 Bigger kids, bigger stresses

-No longer little kids but not yet big ones.
+No longer little kids but not yet adults.
 This in-between stage can be a testing time for children.
 It is a time when they are struggling to work out who they are and how they compare to their peers.
-It is a time when they feel increasingly self-conscious and not quite comfortable in their own skin.
-They have some bigger challenges too, such as social pressures and schoolwork.

 Considering all the changes that are going on in their lives and their bodies it’s no surprise that tweens can get stressed.
 And it’s easy to see why a quick hug and a plaster will not magic their pain away.